palantirnet/search_api_federated_solr/README.md

   * Be aware that the 8.x-3.x version of Search API Solr requires a change to core files in order to run.
 See that module's documentation for more information.
 1. Configure a Search API server to connect to the shared Solr index.
 1. Configure a Search API index according to the [required schema documentation](https://www.drupal.org/docs/8/modules/search-api-federated-solr/federated-search-schema)
-    * Optional: To help facilitate autocomplete term partial queries, consider adding a Fulltext [Edge Ngram](https://lucene.apache.org/solr/guide/6_6/tokenizers.html) version of your title field to the index (See [example](https://github.com/palantirnet/federated-search-demo/blob/master/config/sites/d8/search_api.index.federated_search_index.yml#L86) in the Federated Search Demo site Solr index config).
+    * Optional: To help facilitate autocomplete term partial queries, consider adding a Fulltext [Edge Ngram](https://lucene.apache.org/solr/guide/6_6/tokenizers.html) version of your title field to the index.
 Also consider adding that field as a default query field for your Solr server's default Request Handler.
     * Optional: If your site uses a "search terms" or similar field to trigger a boost for items based on given search terms, consider adding a Fulltext [Edge Ngram](https://lucene.apache.org/solr/guide/6_6/tokenizers.html) version of that field to the index.
 Also consider adding that field as a default query field for your Solr server's default Request Handler.
 1. Optional: Configure default fields for queries.
 The default query field for search queries made through the proxy provided by this module is the `tm_rendered_item` field.
 To set a different value for the default query fields there are two options:
     1. Set `$config['search_api_federated_solr.search_app.settings']['index']['query_fields']` to an array of _Fulltext_ field machine names (i.e. `['rendered_item', 'full_text_title']`) from your search index in `settings.php`.